Condamine River: Water storage

 Water from the Condamine River is used for town water supply and for irrigation.
 Leslie Dam on Sandy Creek, a tributary of the Condamine, is the main water reservoir for Warwick.
 Talgai Weir is a small weir that can hold 640 ML near Clifton.
-Other water storage facilities on the Condamine River include the Yarramalong Weir, Lemon Tree Weir, Loudoun Weir, Tipton Weir and the Cecil Plains Weir.
-The Condamine River is reduced to a series of drying ponds during droughts in Australia.
+Other water storage facilities on the Condamine River include Cecil Plains Weir, Yarramalong Weir, Lemon Tree Weir, Talgai Weir, Melrose Weir, and Nangwee Weir.

 Chinchilla Weir

 The Chinchilla Weir was built in 1973 and is located on the Condamine River, eight kilometres south of the town of Chinchilla.
 The weir has the dual purpose of providing supply of irrigation water along the alluvial flats of the Condamine River and of augmenting the water supply to the town of Chinchilla.
 Chinchilla Weir is a concrete faced earthfill structure and is known for the unique curved design of its wall.
 The weir is the only storage for the Chinchilla Weir Water Supply Scheme.

 At the official opening of the Weir in 1974, approximately 5000 people were counted through the gates.
 Chinchilla Weir remains a freshwater playground for locals and visitors with waterskiing, canoeing, swimming and fishing being popular activities.